cisagov/development-guide/style-guide.md

 ## Headers and headings ##

-Use sentence case.
+Use sentence case for every heading except for the inital document title, which should use title case.

+Use both opening and closing octothorpes (`#`) to indicate the Markdown header level.
+Our Markdown linting enforces this as well.

 For example:

 - `# Use variables to configure pipelines #`
 - `## Use the Style Guide ##`